A-Archives-and-Forks/wikijump/docs/audit-log.md

 Additionally, for performance reasons, this table does not use foreign keys in Postgres itself, though the code must ensure this invariant regardless.

+All event types take the form `[object].[operation]`, describing the data object being acted on and the kind of operation or event that has occurred.

 This file will document all event types, describe their data, and explain when this auditing event is raised.

 | Event Type        | Normal Columns                    | `extra_id_1`  | `extra_id_2`  |